Self-invested personal pensions (SIPPs)

 How you access money in your SIPP

-From April 2015 you can access and use your pension pot in any way you wish from age 55.
+New rules introduced in April 2015 mean you can access and use your pension pot in any way you wish from age 55.

 There’s a lot to weigh up when working out which option or combination will provide you and any dependants with a reliable and tax-efficient income throughout your retirement.
 Be sure to use the free, government-backed Pension Wise service to help you understand your options or get financial advice.